English

 • Personalize learning experiences

 Because of these advantages, gamified learning platforms are increasingly used in schools, universities, corporate training programs, and language learning applications.
+See our overview of educational games and gamification for a deeper look at how play and pedagogy intersect.

 Key Components of Educational Game Development